-This quick and easy 30-minute red lentil and spinach curry recipe is a reliably tasty and healthy vegan dinner without added oil or coconut milk.
+This quick and easy 30-minute spinach curry is a vegan saag recipe with creamy red lentils that's a reliably tasty and healthy vegan dinner without added oil or coconut milk.

 Quick and easy.
 This tasty recipe deserves a place in your rotation because it delivers your desired flavor in 30 minutes.
-I'll be honest; we eat a lot of Indian recipes in our house, but none as often as this one.
-Make a big pot on the weekend, and you've got lunch ready in a jiff.
+I'll be honest; we eat a lot of vegan Indian curry recipes in our house, but none as often as this one.
+Make a big pot on the weekend, and you have lunch ready in a jiff.

 Clean nutrition.
 This is an excellent example of how wholesome ingredients with just the right flavor profile can make a delicious meal without added oil, full-fat coconut milk, or coconut cream.
 You'll never miss them - this curry recipe is THAT good!